-Last updated: February 2022
+Last updated: January 2023

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2022 and 2026.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.

 Bilateral investment between Turkey and Australia is modest.
-Australian companies have invested in Turkey’s infrastructure, mining, construction services, agri-business and digital services.
+Australian companies have invested in Turkey’s infrastructure, mining, construction services, agri-business, and digital services.
 Turkish investment in Australia is very small.